The Verizon bill that you’ve been ignoring has now gone into collections and the calls are flooding in. What now?

 Depending on the age of the account, Verizon may have thrown in the towel and decided that pursuing the past due balance was no longer worth it.

-When the account was sold over to the collection agency, there’s a chance all the documentation didn’t go along with it.
+When the account was sold, there’s a chance all the documentation didn’t go along with it.
 This is good news for you.
 Why so?

-Under the Fair Debt Collection Practices Act, the burden of proof lies on the collection agency.
+Under the Fair Debt Collection Practices Act, the burden of proof lies on the debt collector.
 That must prove that you actually owe the debt and they have the right to collect on it.

 So, you’ll need to send a debt validation letter via certified mail (with a return receipt) to the collection agency asking that they validate the debt.
 They have 30 days to respond to your request.

 But if they’re unable to, they are obligated to stop contacting you about the debt and remove it from your credit report.
-And if they refuse, you can file a dispute with the credit bureaus indicating that they failed to validate the debt.
+And if they refuse, you can file a dispute with the credit bureaus indicating that they failed to validate.